Clarivate-LSPS/tMDataLoader/README.md

 sample_data folder contains sample public datasets from GEO

-WARNING: Since version 1.0.0 tMDataLoader working with own schema tm_dataloader for PostgreSQL version (it also uses own user tm_dataloader and you should update you connection string).
+WARNING: Since version 1.0.0 tMDataLoader working with own schema tm_dataloader for PostgreSQL version (it also uses its own user tm_dataloader and you should update you connection string).
 It still shares tm_cz schema for Oracle version thought.
 If you are switching from earlier version be sure you run scripts from sql/postgresql folder and remove controlSchema option from Config file and --alt-control-schema from command line arguments if any.
 The option still takes effect, but it was intended as hack to avoid tm_cz schema conflicts and you